MayADevBe/Sudoku-Solver-Generator/README.md

 # Sudoku
- Sudoku Game and Solver (Backtracking)
+ Sudoku Game, Solver (Backtracking) and Generator Visualisation

+run sudoku.py

 * press l to load random sudoku
-* press g to generate new unique sudoku
+* press g to generate new sudoku with unique solution
 * press space for new Game
 * press enter to Solve
-* press number and click on field to assign
+* press number and then click on field to assign value